$0 International Adoption Navigation Guide — Quick-Start Checklist

 What the research shows:

-Studies of internationally adopted children show that the majority—particularly those adopted before age 2—develop secure attachment over time with attuned parenting.
-This is important: RAD is not a permanent condition, and early intervention substantially improves outcomes.
-Children adopted after age 3, from institutional settings, or after multiple placement disruptions face higher risk and may require more intensive support, but developmental catch-up is achievable.
+Studies of internationally adopted children show that many develop more secure attachment relationships over time with stable, attuned caregiving.
+Persistent withdrawal, indiscriminate social behavior, or developmental concerns need assessment by a qualified clinician.
+Children adopted later, from institutional settings, or after multiple placement disruptions may need more intensive support, but outcomes vary.

 Getting help for RAD: